xcp-ng/xcp-ng-org/docs/guides/create-use-custom-xcpng-ubuntu-templates.md

 * Download an ISO file of Ubuntu 22.04.04 LTS version: [https://ubuntu.com/download/server](https://ubuntu.com/download/server)

-In order to access the ISO file during the virtual machine creation step, you will need to create a storage called ISO Store.
+In order to access the ISO file during the virtual machine creation step, it needs to be placed in an ISO storage repository.
 There are several types available (Local, NFS, or SMB).
-For this post, we will be using the first type.
-Feel free to browse through this [post](https://xcp-ng.org/blog/2022/05/05/how-to-create-a-local-iso-repository-in-xcp-ng/) to learn how to create a local storage.
-In the following, I assume that there is a local storage on a machine managed by XCP-NG.
+For this post, the first type will be used.
+Feel free to browse through this [post](https://xcp-ng.org/blog/2022/05/05/how-to-create-a-local-iso-repository-in-xcp-ng/) to learn how to create a local ISO storage repository.
+In the following, I assume that there is a local ISO storage repository on the XCP-NG host.

 * From the [Xen Orchestra](https://xen-orchestra.com) side menu, click on the **Import** option and choose the **Disk** sub-option.

+* Select the ISO repository from the SR dropdown where the ISO file will be uploaded.

 * Drag and drop or select the file *ubuntu-22.04.4-live-server-amd64.iso*, click on **Import**, and wait for the import to finish.

-> You can also directly upload the ISO file to the server where the local storage is located using the **scp** tool.
+> You can also directly upload the ISO file to the server where the local ISO storage repository is located using the **scp** tool.

 * From the [Xen Orchestra](https://xen-orchestra.com) side menu, click on the **New** option and choose the **VM** sub-option to create a new virtual machine.